 The Atomic Hawx Ultra 130 has a last width of 98mm, making it the narrowest lasted boot that we reviewed this season.
-While other models like the Lange RX 120 and Technica Mach 1 are available in different volumes, the Atomic boot line only comes in one size.
+While other models like the Lange RX 120 are available in different volumes, the Atomic boot line only comes in one size.
 Skiers with narrow feet will appreciate this close-fitting model, but those with slightly wider feet should not despair!

 Sliding into the boot is quite easy thanks to a smooth inner that the Memory Fit Platinum liner provides, yet removing the foot from the boot is a bit more of a challenge, as the overlapping Grilamid cuff wraps tightly around the top of the foot.
 This is great when skiing, as mentioned below, less so when you are trying to kick your boots off and slip into a warm pair of winter boots and get to après ski!

-In general, we found this boot to be a more approachable 130 flex boot, more akin to the Salomon X-Pro 120, which is something that lighter weight skiers will appreciate as well.
+In general, we found this boot to be a more approachable 130 flex boot, something that lighter weight skiers will appreciate.

 The weight savings that Atomic achieved was in large part due to the type of plastic used on the boots, as well as the thickness of the shell walls.
 Thin, stiff plastic tends not to have the greatest track record when it comes to durability, but we did not experience any issues even though we were skiing these boots hard during frigid, early winter conditions.
 The soles showed a normal amount of wear for the use they received, and once worn out are easily replaceable.

 The Hawx Ultra 130 uses a Memory Fit Platinum liner that uses Thinsulate material as additional insulation.
 This thin liner shaves weight and reduces bulk, but does not provide a lot of warmth.
 We wore ultra-thin merino wool socks to test these boots, and our feet got pretty cold during test sessions when 15-20 degree temperatures were the daytime highs.
-The Salomon X-Pro 120 and Lange RX 120 boots were much warmer on cold days, or for those who have cold sensitive feet.
+The Lange RX 120 boots were much warmer on cold days, or for those who have cold-sensitive feet.